Functions of Nervous Tissue

 The receptors of the nervous system are sensory receptors (on the skin surface, in the taste buds of the mouth, in the retina of the eye, and many other places) receive many types of sensations.

-The control center of the central nervous system is the brain.
+The control center of the central nervous system is the brain and spinal cord.

 The effectors of the nervous system are smooth muscle, cardiac muscle, skeletal (voluntary) muscle, and glands.